n48calculator/n48calc/README.md

 ---

+An extended PUBLIC BETA link is available to pre-install the -48 Calculator so that you can get aquainted with it's operation before the App Store release occurs.

+<a href='https://testflight.apple.com/join/DF8XcDdJ' target='_blank'>-48 Calculator - Public BETA Link</a>

+---

 ## Demonstration Videos

 The following links are to a handful of social media pages that contain some short demonstration videos of the Calculator in operation for users that don't know where to begin.